nozerowu/OS_PROJECT/README.md

 ---

 ### You need to have the Visual Studio to build the exe:
+The exe is under the bin floder.
+You can run it directly.
 #### Checkout and download insns
 You can either checkout from github or download it directly of the source code